billyhawkes/ds-a/data-structures/tree.md

 - Consists of nodes in a parent/child relationship
 - Contains a root (top), edges (connection between nodes) and leafs (node with no children)

+## Types
+### Binary Tree
+- Left child: lesser than node
+- Right child: greater than node

 - Nodes point to left and right nodes
 - Types
 	- Binary search tree
-		- Left child: lesser than node, Right child: greater than node
 	- Heap
 		- Min heap: root is min element
 		- Max heap: root is max element